scorelab/GSoC/GSoC-2018/Lakindu_Gunasekara-CLocal_Azure.md

 ### Work Summary

-For the GSoC 2018, I 've initiate the project from the scratch and added support for three services to emulate locally.
+For the GSoC 2018, I've initiate the project from the scratch and added support for four services to emulate locally.

 Services added,
 - Azure Functions
 - Azure Storage (Blob, Queue & Tables)
 - Azure CosmosDB
+- API App Service

 Along with the above implementations, I have added sample projects for each service in the project itself and added an article every week and created a video series for each service.